nobodyPerfecZ/Mighty/paper/paper.md

 ## Empirical Validation

-We validate our implementations by comparing them with OpenRL benchmark results.
+We validate our implementations by comparing them with OpenRL benchmark results [@huang-arxiv24a].
 Our aim is not to outperform existing baselines, but to demonstrate that Mighty achieves comparable performance at similar training budgets.
+The following table reports the number of training steps, average wall clock time, and comparison of the final results between our implementations and the OpenRL reference values.

 | Algorithm | Environment | Steps | Time (min) | Final Return | OpenRL Return |
 |-----------|-------------|-------|------------|--------------|---------------|